Melbourne's Most Loved Dog Kennel

 There are different believes on the true origin of the Kelpie, many are certain they are a cross between a Dingo and Border Collie, though more accurate documentation show the breed’s development from English North Country Collies.
 These British work dogs, like many sheepdogs, were imported to Australia during the end of the 19th century.
 The breed has been known since 1870.

 The Kelpie is an ideal sheepdog; they are without limitations, excel in obedience training and are capable of working with cattle, poultry, sheep and goats.
-Their name, Kelpie, comes from the water kelpie (spirits), mentioned by a Scottish writer, Robert Louis Stevenson, in the novel Kidnapped.
+Their name, Kelpie, comes from the water Kelpie (spirits), mentioned by a Scottish writer, Robert Louis Stevenson, in the novel Kidnapped.

 The Kelpie is an enthusiastic and tireless working dog, they are superb at herding and is one of the most popular and successful working dogs.
 They are an extremely devoted and loyal on man dog and their hard work drive makes them far too work oriented and energetic for apartment or couch dog living.